Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Doppler-shifted Laue Geometry

-which then satisfies the Bragg condition since the field exchange leaves the field with an energy difference of $\hbar \delta$ ($\hbar\Omega-\hbar(\Omega+\delta)$), exactly canceling the energy gained by the Bragg-diffracted atom.
-This geometry allows the experimentalist to change the order of resonant Bragg scattering without adjusting the angle of incidence.
+as the exchange leaves the field with an energy difference of $\hbar(\Omega+\delta)-\hbar\Omega=\hbar\delta$, equaling exactly the kinetic energy gained by the diffracted atom.
+In the frame of the incoming atom, the interaction is that of an atom experiencing two counterpropagating pulses with an envelope defined by the laser profile.